 I am particularly keen to support IfJ with their CPD programme for both Intermediaries and other professionals within the criminal justice system.

-As administrator I undertake a wide range of tasks, including overseeing the website and online communication, maintenance and development of administrative systems, supporting IfJ’s activities & events and assisting the Board of Trustees in their subcommittee projects.
+As operations manager, I undertake a wide range of tasks, including overseeing the website and online communication, maintenance and development of administrative systems, supporting IfJ’s activities & events and assisting the Board of Trustees in their subcommittee projects.

 I enjoy the interpersonal aspect of the work which includes communicating with end-users, professionals in the justice system and intermediaries.